Al-khalid/IP-Tools/README.md

 # IP informations

-- Know your device's location information in an organized and simple manner
+- Know device's location information in an organized > and simple manner
-- by data json > Library: requests

 ![clarification]()